Skip to main content

 Research synthesisLow evidenceSmall effect3 studies · 1 beneficial · 2 neutral · 0 harmful

-• Studied populations: patients with nonalcoholic steatohepatitis (NASH), hemodialysis patients, older women with sarcopenia
+• Studied populations: people with nonalcoholic steatohepatitis (NASH), hemodialysis patients, older women with sarcopenia

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-The only beneficial finding came from a 2025 NASH trial; the two neutral studies used different populations (hemodialysis, sarcopenic older women) and co-interventions (whey protein, resistance training), which may confound results.
+Many of the included studies did not reach statistical significance (2 of 3) — effect may be smaller than the predominant direction suggests.
+The single beneficial finding was observed in a NASH population; neutral results in other clinical groups indicate that the effect may be population-dependent.

 Doses used in studies